top of page

 Seminar series: Developmental Diversity in a Dish

-We have shown that variation in the lineage bias of pluripotent cells from different humans can be mapped onto the primary axes of in vivo mammalian development, and that this variation in cell potential is driven by stable transcriptomic signatures that are unique to all the cells of an individual human.
-These insights into the origins of human variation are instrumental in guiding how iPSC systems can be used more powerfully to develop disease models and novel therapeutics.
+These insights into the origins of human variation are instrumental in guiding how iPSC systems can be used more powerfully to develop disease models and novel therapeutics - and how we can use patient's own cells to shape personalized medicine.
 In particular, in addition to distant end point assays examining mature cell types, we advocate the design of developmentally-inspired cell assays within pluripotency to interrogate large collections of hPSC lines from genetically diverse donors in order to understand human cellular variation and empower efforts in personalized medicine.
 We view these efforts as fueling an under appreciated goal: assays which reveal the inherent functional propensities of individal hiPSC lines by placing cells at particular moleclar decision points, i.e. assays which produce replicable results within individual hiPSC lines (and multiple lines from a single donor), but variable results across lines from distinct donors.

 In this spirit, we are initiating a new virtal seminar series focused on stem cell models and variation across human iPCS lines: Developmental Diversity in a Dish (DDD).
 You can see Dr. Suel-Kee Kim present this work at the Jan.
 9, 2024 session of the DDD seminar series HERE.
 Carlo Colantuoni also presented this work at the Feb.
 09, 2023 Virtual Gastrulation Zoom Talk Series.